GeogBlog: How a geographer views the world:

 . . . . __+__ . . . .

-As a geography teacher, one of my favourite methods of teaching was always by means of the Field Lecture: enabling pupils and students accurately to observe, describe, and explain the features of the landscape and environment around them.
-I have fruitfully continued, developed and refined that technique in my retirement through the medium of Guided Walks in various localities in which I have lived and worked over the years.
+As a geography teacher, one of my favourite methods of teaching was always by means of the Field Lecture: encouraging pupils and students accurately to observe, describe, and explain the features of the landscape and environment around them.
+I have fruitfully used and developed that technique in my retirement through the medium of Guided Walks in various localities in which I have lived and worked over the years.
 Here is an example of one such, from 2014:

 Notes for the 'Lost Effra' Walk (Dulwich Festival, Sunday May 18th 2014):(In italics are the features pointed out and explained at each location)